Elixabete Capa

-Elixabete Capa Cia is a Spanish former football goalkeeper who played for Añorga KKE and Athletic Bilbao in the Superliga Femenina.
+Elixabete Capa Cia is a Spanish former footballer who played as goalkeeper for Añorga KKE and Athletic Bilbao in the Superliga Femenina.
 She was a member of the Spain women's national football team for nearly a decade, taking part in the 1997 European Championship, where la Roja reached the semifinals, as Roser Serra's reserve.
 She retired in 2005 at 27, after winning her third league in a row with Athletic and playing the 2005 European Championship qualifying.

 In 2007, she was Real Sociedad's assistant manager.